-Patients with morbid obesity who have symptomatic atrial fibrillation (AF) should be considered for bariatric surgery before undergoing AF ablation, concludes a new retrospective Cleveland Clinic study.
+Patients with severe obesity who have symptomatic atrial fibrillation (AF) should be considered for bariatric surgery before undergoing AF ablation, concludes a new retrospective Cleveland Clinic study.
 The study, published by Europace (2019 Jul 15 [Epub ahead of print]), found a greater than threefold reduction in AF recurrence over three years in patients who underwent bariatric surgery prior to ablation compared with control patients who did not.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy